-When planning shore excursions, you need to keep in mind how long your ship will be in port at each destination and how long you want to stay off the ship.
+When planning shore excursions, you need to keep in mind how long your ship will be in port at each destination.
 Usually, you are at a port for anywhere from 8 to 10 hours (be sure to check your ship’s itinerary which will give you the arrival and departure times for each port of call).

 Once you have those times available, you need to determine how long you want to be off the ship and how much of that time you want to allocate to a cruise shore excursion.

 A Nighttime Visit in San Juan on Quantum of the Seas